Friday, February 13, 2026

 When my favorite Leica dealer got in a good body (just back from a CLA at Leica) at a reasonable (sub-$3,000) price I decided to jump in.
 With a 50mm on the front the camera was everything I was looking for and most of what I remembered from having the M6s, M4s, M2s and the original M3 (single stroke).

-Not as easy to use as a auto everything, mainstream camera but then you do know about my continuing idea that it's the little bit of friction in creative processes that sparks the most inspiration...
+Not as easy to use as an auto everything, mainstream camera but then you do know about my continuing idea that it's the little bit of friction in creative processes that sparks the most inspiration...

 While I am pretty much certain that some Leica M series lenses are superior to other lenses at the same focal length I don't fall into the camp that believes the differences between the very best 3rd party lenses and the Leica lenses is monument, big, moderate or even mostly noticeable in most applications.
 I became aware of this yet again recently when I compared the Panasonic 24-105mm f4 S lens with the much pricier Leica 24-90mm f2.8-4 lens.
-The differences between the two products, in the real world, were small to vanishing.
+The differences between the two products, in the real world, were small-to-vanishing.
 I paid over $5,000 for the Leica zoom but I recently picked up a mint, used Panasonic zoom for about $650.
 Was there a demonstrable difference?
 Maybe.
 If I squint hard and look for absolute sharpness in the very far reaches of the corners of the frame.
 But for the most part?
 Nope.

 And I feel like the same kinds of differences manifest themselves when comparing lenses made for M mount cameras from other companies like: Carl Zeiss (ZM), Voigtlander (VM) and now Thypoch.
 Carl Zeiss makes a 35mm f1.4 lens that routines blows away any competition, including from Leica for a cost of about $2200.
 Then there are the various APO lenses from Voigtlander.
 I like the 35mm and 50mm versions but look forward, I guess, to trying out the 90 and 28 APOs in the near future.
 Given that no Leica rangefinder M camera or lens has image stabilization and that the M cameras aren't really meant to be restricted to tripods, I have to think that the shaky hand holding of the cameras goes a long way toward squashing ---- or at least minimizing --- any real differences in optical performances.